ANGULAR LIMB DEFORMITIES IN DOGS

 EXTERNAL SKELETAL FIXATORS (ESF)

-External skeletal fixators includes placement of pins or wires through small incisions in the skin and into the bones.
+External skeletal fixators include placement of pins or wires through small incisions in the skin and into the bones.
 These pins and wires are then all connected together outside the body to hold the different segments of bone in their new and optimal alignment.
-The advantages of ESF include that one can make a small incision through which the osteotomy is performed (the bone is cut) and then very small incisions through which the pins or wires are placed.
+The advantages of ESF include that veterinary surgeons can make a small incision through which the osteotomy is performed (the bone is cut) and then very small incisions through which the pins or wires are placed.
 Therefore, in total, the size and total length of incisions can be reduced and the surgery can be performed in a less invasive manner.

-The disadvantages of ESF are that it is more labor intensive to manage following surgery for both the owner and the surgeon and there is more commonly morbidity associated with minor pin tract infections.
+The disadvantages of ESF are that it is more labor intensive to manage following surgery for both the owner and the veterinary surgeon and there is more commonly morbidity associated with minor pin tract infections.
 This means that the areas where the pins penetrate the skin can become infected.
-In an effort to mitigate this possibility, the owner and surgeon typically spend time cleaning these areas at least weekly, if not daily, to try and decrease the likelihood of infection.
+In an effort to mitigate this possibility, the owner and veterinary surgeon typically spend time cleaning these areas at least weekly, if not daily, to try and decrease the likelihood of infection.
 However, despite such protective cleaning, pin tract infection is still more likely than infection with bone plates and screws that are placed entirely within the body.
-This is because the pins/wires traverse the skin, which is the dog’s greatest barrier to infection.
+This is because the pins and wires traverse the skin, which is the dog’s greatest barrier to infection.
 The good news is that once the bone is healed, an external skeletal fixator is removed with sedation; with such removal, infection is typically resolved.

 CHOOSING BONE PLATE VS EXTERNAL SKELETAL FIXATOR

-The choice between using ESF or bone plates to stabilize a corrective osteotomy is a decision that the surgeon makes on an individual basis.
-As stated above, every deformity is unique and so each case has to be considered on an individual basis.
+The choice between using ESF or bone plates to stabilize a corrective osteotomy is a decision that the veterinary surgeon makes for each canine companion with owner input.
+As stated above, every canine angular limb deformity is unique and each case has to be considered on an individual basis.
+Kansas City Canine Orthopedics understands the complexities of ALD veterinary surgery and our board-certified veterinary surgeons are invested in optimal outcomes for each of our canine (and feline) companions.